Overview

 Success

 Our fraud detection system may block aggressive retry patterns (and can flag them as potential card testing).
-Follow a safe retry policy.Burst retry patterns can be flagged as fraudulent or suspected card testing by our risk systems and processors.
-Avoid clustered retries; follow the backoff schedule and time alignment guidance below.
+Follow a safe retry policy.Principles for safe retry policies

 - Backoff mechanism: Use exponential backoff between retries.